 - Customer Satisfaction Score, which is usually measured on a 1-3, 1-5, or 1-10 scale.
 Sometimes it also comes in the star or smiley scale format.

-- Customer Effort Score, or CES, which is a score that rates a user process or user journey on a scale from “very difficult” to “very easy” to complete.
+- Customer Effort Score, or CES, is a score that rates a user process or user journey on a scale from “very difficult” to “very easy” to complete.

-- And many other types of closed-ended surveys where the respondent needs to select an answer from the list rather than give their own text response.
+- And many other types of closed-ended surveys where the respondent needs to select an answer from the list rather than give their text response.

 Some benefits of quantitative feedback:

 - Quantitative feedback is objective.
 With numerical feedback, nothing is left to your interpretation.
 For example, if the customer answered the survey with an “A”, then the answer is “A” and there is no need to question it or ask what exactly was meant.
 With quantitative customer feedback, the only thing the client needs to do is click once on a score that best fits their thoughts and move to the next question.
 It's easy to collect, collate and scale across different customer types.

 - Quantitative feedback is easier to visualize.
 Once you collect your feedback, you can easily insert the numerical data into a tool to depict the customer responses.
 For this purpose, you can even use free visualization software like Google Data Studio.

 However, there is a piece that's missing here, which is the customer's account of their experience and opinions in their own words.
 This is where qualitative feedback comes into play.
 Let's discuss what this is and what it brings to the table.